BerkeleyAutomation/AlphaGarden/README.md

 * Some of the parameters described in the experimental setup are stored in the [sim_global.py](https://github.com/BerkeleyAutomation/AlphaGarden/Simulator/simulator/sim_globals.py) file

-* Experimental data cna be generated with the data_collection module.
-Further parameters are defined in this file.
+* Experimental data can be generated with the [data_collection.py](https://github.com/BerkeleyAutomation/AlphaGarden/Learning/data_collection.py) module.
+Further important parameters are defined in this file.

 * List of 13 edible plant types used with different germination times, maturation times and growth rates, sampled from plant-specific Gaussian distributions.
 Plants are modeled with the [Plant](https://github.com/BerkeleyAutomation/AlphaGarden/Simulator/simulator/plant.py) class and the data can be found [here](https://github.com/BerkeleyAutomation/AlphaGarden/Simulator/simulator/plant_presets.py)